davidcortesortuno/paper-2020_real-space_imaging_of_confined_magnetic_skyrmion_tubes/README.md

 This repository contains the scripts and notebooks to reproduce the simulations and numerical data shown in **Resonant X-Ray Imaging of Confined Magnetic Skyrmion Tubes** by *M. T. Birch, D. Cortés-Ortuño,  L. A. Turnbull, M. N.
 Wilson, F. Groß, N.  Träger, A. Laurenson, N. Bukin, S. H. Moody, M. Weigand,
-H. Popescu, R. Fan, P. Steadman, J. A. T. Verezhak, G. Balakrishnan, J. C.
+G. Schütz, H. Popescu, R. Fan, P. Steadman, J. A. T. Verezhak, G. Balakrishnan,
-Loudon, A. C. Twitchett-Harrison, O.  Horovka, H. Fangohr, F. Y. Ogrin, J.
+J. C. Loudon, A. C.  Twitchett-Harrison, O. Hovorka, H. Fangohr, F. Ogrin, J.
-Gräfe, P. D.  Hatton*.
+Gräfe and P. D.  Hatton*.

 Simulation scripts are based on the finite difference micromagnetic code OOMMF with the extension to simulate DMI for materials with symmetry class *T*: